 Pasteurization has become an industry standard for numerous food companies, most notably anyone dealing in milk products.
-However, pasteurization can be used for foods and semi-solid products to prevent the spread of disease and improve shelf life.
+However, pasteurization can also be used for foods and semi-solid products to prevent the spread of disease and improve shelf life.

 - Jams and jellies